 The ethos of the Nursery

 The nursery is, first and foremost, about fun and enjoyment for the children and provides them with an opportunity to make friends and get used to playing and sharing with other children.
 They will learn the basic motor skills of Gaelic games and will participate in small sided matches.

-The nursery is managed by Games Development committee and David Sweeney, our Club Coach who is a familiar face to those who attend the local schools as he coaches in all of the local primary schools during the week.
+The nursery is managed by Games Development committee and Ronan McDonald, our Club Coach who is a familiar face to those who attend the local schools as he coaches in all of the local primary schools during the week.
 David is ably assisted by a team of parents who volunteer and help to run and co-ordinate the drills and the matches!

 There is also a coffee shop which runs in the clubhouse on Saturday mornings where children and parents get to unwind and relax and meet other families after their activities!!
 It is the place to be for a family on a Saturday morning in Portmarnock!